Inmaculada Rodríguez-Piñero: Role in national politics

 In 2008, Rodríguez-Piñero was selected as second placed candidate on the PSOE list for Valencia province and was consequently elected to the Spanish national parliament.

 On 16 April 2009 Rodríguez-Piñero was named State Secretary for Infrastructure and Planning by the Minister of Public Works José Blanco López in the government of Prime Minister José Luis Rodríguez Zapatero.
 She subsequently resigned her parliamentary seat.
 In her capacity as State Secretary, she served as ex-officio member of the board of the Sociedad Estatal de Infraestructuras del Transporte Terrestre (SEIIT).

-Member of the European Parliament, 2014–present
+Member of the European Parliament, 2014–2024

-Rodríguez-Piñero has been a Member of the European Parliament since the 2014 European elections.
-She has since been serving on the Committee on International Trade.
-Since 2019, she has been part of the Democracy Support and Election Coordination Group (DEG), which oversees the Parliament's election observation missions.
+Rodríguez-Piñero was a Member of the European Parliament from the 2014 European elections until 2024.
+She served on the Committee on International Trade. from 2019 to 2024, she was part of the Democracy Support and Election Coordination Group (DEG), which oversees the Parliament's election observation missions.

-In addition to her committee assignments, Rodríguez-Piñero is part of the parliament's delegation to the EU-Chile Joint Parliamentary Committee.
-She is also a member of the European Parliament Intergroup on Long-Term Investment and Reindustrialization, the European Parliament Intergroup on Disability and the Spinelli Group.
+In addition to her committee assignments, Rodríguez-Piñero was part of the parliament's delegation to the EU-Chile Joint Parliamentary Committee.
+She was also a member of the European Parliament Intergroup on Long-Term Investment and Reindustrialization, the European Parliament Intergroup on Disability and the Spinelli Group.